besure94/merch-site/README.md

 ## Description

-This application presents users with a home page for a band's merch site.
+This application presents users with a home page for a fictional band's merch site.
 Users can add items to the Home page by entering an item's name, description, color, size, and quantity.
 Users can also view an individual item's details, edit the item's details, or delete it entirely.
 Users can also "buy" an item, which will decrease its quantity by 1.
 Users can "restock" an item once the item's quantity reaches 0, which will add 25 items to the "quantity" property.

 ## Setup/Installation Requirements